Frojd/Frojd-Bedrock/src/app/themes/main/README.md

 ## Theme setup

 Edit `src/setup.php` to enable or disable theme features, setup navigation menus, post thumbnail sizes, post formats, and sidebars.

+## Theme base settings

+There is some base functionality and templates in the theme that can be used in your project

+### Settings

+We use ACF to add a settings page in admin to set some fields:
+* Footer - Flexible content fields that are column based
+* Popups - Fields for text in Browser and Cookie popups
+* 404 - Title and description fields for 404 template

+We use ACF to add other settings to posts or pages:
+* Preamble - Added to all pages and posts, used as meta description and in listings
+* Hero & Blurbs - Added to Front page
+* Hide in menu - Added to pages to be able to hide a page in all menus, specifically when using automatic hierarchical menus.
+* Related - Added to posts for selecting related posts

+### Templates
+* Front-page - Template used when setting static page, includes hero block, custom blurbs and latest list
+* Single - Used for posts and other custom post types, has a related list block
+* Article - Used for single post/page
+* Item - Used for post/page in lists
+* Footer - Displaying the column based footer settings
+* Header - Primary and service menu included and implemented in header including mobile menu
+* List - Used by for example related, has basic column-based layout of list of items
+* Blurbs - Used by start page for listing custom blurbs
+* Favicons - Prints out favicon links if they exist in favicons-directory

+### Custom functions
+* title() - Used for printing out title in content-header template, helps make sure only this templates defines the h1
+* get_field_group() - Used to get a the first item in a ACF repeater field as an object, used when you want to group fields into a single object e.g. hero.
+* the_svg_icon/get_the_svg_icon - Used to print the svg-icon content instead of using as image.
+* the_post_thumbnail_background - Used to print the post thumbnail as background image, includes title attribute if alt-field exists.
+* get_post_thumbnail_data - Collects data about the post thumbnail into an object (title, alt, caption, description, src).

+### Filters
+* the_content - Wraps an iframe into a container to make it responsive
+* tiny_mce_before_init - Changes settings in tinymce WYSIWYG to remove some settings, e.g. h1, and add Facts format selection
+* get_the_excerpt - If the excerpt-field is empty it will use preamble instead (in lists, meta description etc), and last use body content.

 ## Theme development